-- 1 All required repeat samples were absent for bacteria so the presence of bacteria was not confirmed. - 2 Water containing more than 20 mg/l of sodium should not be used for drinking by people on severely restricted sodium diets.
-Water containing more than 270 mg/l of sodium should not be used for drinking by people on moderately restricted sodium diets. - 3 The level presented represents the 90th percentile of the sites tested.
+1 - Water containing more than 20 mg/l of sodium should not be used for drinking by people on severely restricted sodium diets.
+Water containing more than 270 mg/l of sodium should not be used for drinking by people on moderately restricted sodium diets 2 - The level presented represents the 90th percentile of the sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the copper values detected at your water system.
-In September 2020, ten samples were collected and the 90th percentile value was the second highest value.
-The action level was not exceeded at any of the sites tested. - 4 The level presented represents the 90th percentile of the ten sites tested.
+In September 2023, ten samples were collected 10 samples and the 90th percentile.
 The action level was not exceeded at any of the sites tested.